7 Ways To Say “Happy Birthday” in Japanese Like a Native Speaker

-Here’s a word of advice: don’t touch or open someone else’s gift like I almost did for my boss.
+Here’s a word of advice: don’t touch or open someone else’s gift.

-In this case, if you have a gift to offer the person, you should hand it to them properly.
+If you have a gift to offer the birthday person, you should give it to them properly.

 In Japanese culture, you should always hand someone a gift with both hands and a slight bow.
 Don’t be surprised if the person rejects the gift once or twice, either.
 This is just a way of being humble and polite.

-Just like how you gave the gift with both hands and a bow, eventually, your Japanese colleague or friend will also receive the give with both hands a slight bow.
+Just like how you gave the gift with both hands and a bow, eventually, your Japanese colleague or friend will also receive the gift with both hands and a slight bow.

 As a child, your parents will throw a party for you.
 As you get older though, different people of importance in your life will start to take charge.

-For example: in high school, if a young 少年（しょうねん）— “male” has a girlfriend, he’d be the one to take her out for her birthday.
+For example: In high school, if a young shounen 少年（しょうねん）(male) has a girlfriend, he’d be the one to take her out for her birthday.

 And if you’re single, your friends are more likely to take you out or throw a birthday bash to honor you.

 In Japan, you’re considered an adult when you turn 18.
 (This was recently lowered from 20!)
 It’s also the age you can start to legally drink alcohol and are allowed to vote.
 So it only makes sense that someone’s 18th birthday is cause for a big celebration.

 Your 16th birthday is also a big one, though.
 When a person turns 16, the five cycles of the Chinese zodiac are completed.
 The person is then considered “reborn.”